“Winter

 strength.
 The later in the season it gets, the longer it will take to reach these points.

-We assure you that with Cole County Industries you are receiving the highest quality product matched with customer
+spring arrives.
+We assure you that with Cole County Industries you are receiving the highest quality product

 The staff of Cole County Industries thanks you for your business throughout the year, and we wish everyone a safe and